COVID-19 accommodation support and FAQs

 Students vacating their accommodation for two weeks or more during Levels 3 and 4, as long as they are not breaching travel restrictions by relocating, will not be required to pay accommodation fees during their absence*.
 If a student elects to remain in residence, there is no reduction in fees.
-Standard withdrawal policy applies should a student choose not to withdraw from their residential agreement.
+Standard withdrawal policy applies should a student choose to withdraw from their residential agreement.

 *As scholarship students do not pay for their accommodation costs, this does not apply to them.

 Can students withdraw from residence during a Level 3 or 4 Lockdown?

 Those who choose to cancel their accommodation may do so, and understand that they will pay a penalty equating to up to 8 weeks accommodation fees, OR remain liable for fees until the end of the current semester, whichever is less.

 If you have already left accommodation to isolate from home and choose to cancel your accommodation during a Level 3 or 4 lockdown, the date you notify us you wish to cancel will be the date of your withdrawal, and your items will remain locked in your room until you are able to return to collect them under Level 2.

 For more information see: Withdrawing your residential agreement

 Remaining in Accommodation during Level 3 or 4 Lockdown